BLOG

 • Cash outflows: This covers the money going out.
 Common expenses for small businesses include rent, salaries, utilities, supplier payments, loan repayments and taxes.

-• Net cash flow: Net cash flow is your inflows minus your outflows, showing whether your business is cash-positive or cash-negative for a specific period.
+• Net cash flow: Net cash flow is your cash inflows minus your cash outflows, showing whether your business is cash-positive or cash-negative for a specific time period.

-By mapping these components out over the next three to 12 months, you can build a clear financial picture and start planning.
+By mapping these out in a three-month or 12-month forecast, you can build a clear financial picture and start planning.

 How to create a simple cash flow projection in five easy steps